ArrowrIcon Home icon

 Postal collections and catching the post

-There were several collections a day and they were extremely reliable.
-What was more, we always knew whether or not we had caught the post at a post box because the there was a small white enamel tablet which stated when the next post would be.
-It was changed at every collection.
-You can see this in the first photo below.
-The updated tablet could be slotted in every time that that the door was open for collection.
-When the door was closed, the bar above prevented anyone unorthorised from tampering with the tablet.
+There were several postal collections a day and they were extremely reliable.
+What was more, we always knew whether or not we had caught the post because there was a small white enamel tablet on the post box which stated when the next post would be.
+You can see it in the first photo below.
+A new, updated tablet was slotted in every time that that the door was opened for collection.
+When the door was closed, the bar above prevented anyone unorthorised from tampering.

 Late postal collections in the mid-20th century